 In 2019, a new rate structure will be introduced that will charge California customers based upon the time-of-day they use electricity.
 If they use an energy saving feature like a battery to store the energy, it will avoid higher costs because of efficient storage use.

 “California is about to take a quantum leap in energy standards,” said Bob Raymer, technical director for the California Building Industry Association.
 “No other state in the nation mandates solar, and we are about to take that leap.”
-The construction industries will have some issues to resolve in regards to the new regulations and can seek help from those who know the laws the best like Pensacola Real Estate Law Attorneys, McDonald Fleming Moorhead.
+The construction industries will have some issues to resolve in regards to the new regulations and can seek help from those who know the laws the best like Moorhead Real Estate Group, McDonald Fleming Moorhead.

 Stocks in the industry have also jumped and according to Fanger, will largely benefit companies in the industry.
 “Overall, we expect with California’s mandate some companies within the solar and broader renewable industry stand to benefit positively, including those who make panels and component parts, as well as those who assist with installation and ensure efficient use of energy,” said the stockholder Dave Fanger, CEO of Swell Investing, who currently holds stocks in solar/related portfolios with Green Tech and Renewable Energy portfolios.